 Dr. Erfle and his partner Gerald 'Tim' Slobojan founded LaSalle Veterinary Clinic in 1979.
-Back then, the practice saw more beef and dairy cattle than horses, but as the valley changed so did the practice.

 Dr. Erfle and wife Linda have three grown children and four lovely grandchildren.
 Church and family are high priorities for the Erfles, so when they aren’t working they are likely involved in something at the church or traveling to see grandchildren.